Short-term health insurance

 How do consumers buy short-term health insurance coverage?

 Short-term health insurance is typically purchased online, although paper applications and in-person enrollments are available in some cases.
-Short-term health insurance can be obtained via a website that offers numerous plan options, or directly from an insurance company that sells short-term plans.
+Short-term health insurance can be obtained via a website that offers numerous plan options from multiple companies, or directly from an insurance company that sells short-term plans.

 Short-term health plans are offered by several national companies that sell plans in numerous states, as well as regional companies that have more localized service areas, so short-term plan availability varies considerably depending on where you live.

-Short-term health insurance plans are available in most states, but there are 13 states (including DC) where no short-term plans are available, due to either outright bans or state laws that are unattractive to the insurers that offer short-term health plans.
+Short-term health insurance plans are available in most states, but in 2024, there are 15 states (including DC) where no short-term plans are available, due to either outright bans or state laws that make offering short-term health plans unattractive to insurers.

 When can I enroll in a short-term health plan?